MortenGredal/uniwise-devops-assignment/NOTES.md

 #### It was at this point, minikube started being flaky.
 I guess it didn't like being restarted.
 Throwing everything at the bathsink seems to have made it work, not sure what made it though.

+## Adding redis
+Adding the helm chart as a dependency is straightforward, but I've never tried to manually create persistent volumes in minukube.

 ## Identified gotchas
 ### 1 - configmap volume mounts messing with directory readability